 Many students understand that global warming and climate change, and the need to live more sustainably, are real problems that affect or threaten their futures.
 This can help some students engage more easily and fosters skill development.
 The focus on using what they learn to create change in their own school and community can also increase their interest, so a GHG inventory is not only an initiating activity to get discussion started—it’s also a good basis for culminating activities that raise awareness in the school and in the community.

-Warning: even as we enter 2017, you may encounter climate skeptics—students, parents, or colleagues who doubt that global warming is real or caused by human activity.
-The resources listed throughout this guide can help you deal with any such situations.
+Warning: even today, you may encounter climate skeptics—students, parents, or colleagues who doubt that global warming is real or caused by human activity.
+This guide, and the resources listed, can help you deal with most such situations.

 A few of the many Resources we’ve found: